-- In accordance with MPO by-laws, regular and special business meetings of the MPO and its advisory committees are conducted in an open public forum with prior notification. - The development of the Unified Planning Work Program (UPWP), Transportation Improvement Program (TIP), Long Range Transportation Plan (LRTP) or metropolitan transportation plan, Congestion Management Plan, Human Services Coordinated Transportation Plan, and other major transportation policies, plans, or programs identified by the MPO, include opportunities for public comment prior to adoption by the MPO. - Individual transportation improvement projects have their own public involvement methods in place.
-An example would be conducting engineering design public hearings for road widening projects, and taking public comments during and preceding the public hearing. - Periodic updates of local MPO activities are available to the public in various ways, including the official MPO website, and through available staff who may assist inquiring citizens in person, by phone, letter, or e-mail. - In order to eliminate or minimize conflicts with other agencies' plans that may impact transportation, consultation with appropriate Federal, State, local, and private agencies and organizations is included in the participation process; more specifically during the development of the metropolitan transportation plan and the TIP.
+- In accordance with MPO by-laws, regular and special business meetings of the MPO and its advisory committees are conducted in an open public forum with prior notification. - The development of the Unified Planning Work Program (UPWP), Transportation Improvement Program (TIP), Long Range Transportation Plan (LRTP) or metropolitan transportation plan, Congestion Management Plan, Human Services Coordinated Transportation Plan, and other major transportation policies, plans, or programs identified by the MPO, include opportunities for public comment prior to adoption by the MPO; as described in Section 2.3. - Individual transportation improvement projects have their own public involvement methods in place.
+An example would be conducting engineering design public hearings for road widening projects, and taking public comments during and preceding the public hearing.
+When applicable, the MPO shares such public hearing notices on the MPO website; via email to the MPO, TCC, and CAC memberships; and/or in the MPO printed quarterly newsletter or online monthly blog. - Periodic updates of local MPO activities are available to the public in various ways, including the official MPO website; the Transportation Review monthly blog; the Transportation Quarterly printed newsletter, distributed throughout the MPO study area; and through available staff who may assist inquiring citizens in person, by phone, letter, or e-mail. - In order to eliminate or minimize conflicts with other agencies' plans that may impact transportation, consultation with appropriate Federal, State, local, and private agencies and organizations is included in the participation process; more specifically during the development of the metropolitan transportation plan and the TIP.